lunarmodules/Penlight/CONTRIBUTING.md

 1. [Fork the repository](https://github.com/lunarmodules/Penlight/fork) to
 your Github account.
-2. Create a *topical branch* - a branch whose name is succint but explains what you're doing, such as _"added-klingon-cloacking-device"_ - from `master` branch.
+2. Create a *topical branch* - a branch whose name is succinct but explains what you're doing, such as _"added-klingon-cloacking-device"_ - from `master` branch.
 3. Make your changes, committing at logical breaks.
 4. Push your branch to your personal account